shomeier/cmis-client-sample/README.md

 # Sample Java CmisClient
 ##Abstract
-As I was asked by a customer to provide some code samples on how to access our CMIS interface I decided to make a very small and simple Java Client to demonstrate the basic functions.
+As I was asked by some customers to provide some code samples on how to access our CMIS interface I decided to make a very small and simple Java Client to demonstrate the basic functions.
 #Sample Java Client
 A very simple client implementation which uses Apache Chemistry OpenCMIS is available on GitHub [here](https://github.com/shomeier/cmis-client-sample).